swiftxp-hub/spt-show-me-the-money/README.md

 - [SPT-LiveFleaPrices](https://forge.sp-tarkov.com/mod/1131/live-flea-prices) v2.0.1 by DrakiaXYZ
 - [UIFixes](https://forge.sp-tarkov.com/mod/1342/ui-fixes) v5.0.2 by Tyfon

+#### Planned features/changes
+- Fix bug that the damage report/health condition screen my rarely show the price information tooltip.
+- Take the condition of an item into account for the flea market price.
+- Take armour plates into account for the flea market price.

 #### Known problems

+- The condition of an item is not taken into account for the flea market price.
+This means that the price is always displayed as if the item were in perfect condition.
+- Armour plates are not taken into account for the flea market price.
 - The damage report/health condition screen may rarely show the price information tooltip.
 I'm almost tempted not to fix it.
 It's too funny.
 - A buddy of mine has a minor problem with the "Toggle-mode for flea tax" where the tooltip sometimes gets "stuck"—meaning the display doesn't jump back when he releases Left-Alt.
 I haven't been able to figure out what's causing the problem yet.
 But he also told me that he doesn't think it's a big deal.
 - Some weapons have suffixes in their names, such as "Carbine."
 These are not always colored by the color coding feature.